TYPO3-extensions/sphinx/Documentation/AdministratorManual/RenderingPdf/InstallingShareFont.rst

 	$ pdflatex test-font

-When you open generated file ``test-font.pdf``, you should see the Share font used locally:
+When you open generated file :file:`test-font.pdf`, you should see the Share font used locally:

 |share_font|